 MIDI (Musical Instrument Digital Interface) is a major part of the modern music production process.
-Its flexibility and options allow users to create and manipulate sounds in a manner which could never be done with physical instruments.
-MIDI has many uses from creating scratch tracks, to using it to control FX parameters in a live performance, to creating a virtual orchestra inside of your computer.
-With proper manipulation, MIDI can be the whole show, or a great compliment to a killer instrumental performance.
+Its flexibility and options allow users to create and manipulate sounds in a manner that could never be done with physical instruments.
+With proper manipulation, MIDI can be the whole show or a great compliment to a killer instrumental performance.

 Be able to define what is MIDI.

 Be able to interpret what is the MIDI protocol.

 Be able to solve problems that arise when using MIDI.

 Be able to select the correct MIDI port by the end of the course.